-$^{^{2}}$ The government's black economic empowerment (BEE) strategy (formally approved in early 2004 but operating as a policy mandate well before then) aims to redress apartheid-era inequities by increasing the economic participation of those who were disadvantaged.
+2 The government's black economic empowerment (BEE) strategy (formally approved in early 2004 but operating as a policy mandate well before then) aims to redress apartheid-era inequities by increasing the economic participation of those who were disadvantaged.

-broker the formation of a larger unified opposition party.
+funds will be used to boost its electoral image.
+Although there are insignificant policy differences between the major opposition parties, only a credible new black leader could broker the formation of a larger unified opposition party.
 This is unlikely to occur in the near future.